Politics of Austria: Austrian People's Party

-The People's Party (Österreichische Volkspartei, or ÖVP, since rebranded Die Neue Volkspartei) was found by leaders of the former Christian Social Party in 1945 as a conservative/Centre-right party with loose ties to the Catholic Church.
+The People's Party (Österreichische Volkspartei, or ÖVP, since rebranded Die Neue Volkspartei) was founded by leaders of the former Christian Social Party in 1945 as a conservative/Centre-right party with loose ties to the Catholic Church.
 Between 1945 and 1970 it provided the Chancellor of Austria and since 1987 it has continuously been in government, its leader Wolfgang Schüssel serving as Chancellor between 2000 and 2007.
 It finds support from farmers, large and small business owners, and lay Catholic groups, but also from voters without party affiliation, with strongholds in the rural regions of Austria.
 In the nationwide elections in 2008 it finished second with 26% of the vote, the worst result in the party's history.
 Since 1991 the party is a member of the European People's Party.

 After the collapse of the ÖVP-led coalition government with the FPÖ, the ÖVP performed well in the snap elections held on 29 September 2019, gaining 9 additional seats, while support for the FPÖ dropped sharply, resulting in a loss of 20 seats.
 The President of Austria accordingly asked ÖVP leader Sebastian Kurz to commence coalition talks to form a new government.

 A few days later, Kurz formed his second ruling coalition between his conservative ÖVP party and the Greens.
-In July 2020, the coalition set up its new center to deal with “political Islam” and its dangerous ideology.
+In July 2020, the coalition set up its new center to deal with "political Islam" and its "dangerous ideology."